nazalexx/S14A2023-final-Energuru/README.md

 ### Milestone 4 Tasks (07-23-2023)

 Aleksejs Nazarovs:
-1. Divide the features into those that can be realistically changed and those that cannot **COMPLETE**
-2. Create a function to transform user inputs into model input **COMPLETE**
+1. Create a function to transform user inputs into model input **COMPLETE**
-3. Create a function to predict and advise based on the inputs **COMPLETE**
+2. Create a function to predict and advise based on the inputs **COMPLETE**
-4. Generate inefficient, average and efficient dwelling unit inputs **COMPLETE**
+3. Generate inefficient, average and efficient dwelling unit inputs **COMPLETE**
-5. Record all the necessary metadata **COMPLETE**
+4. Record all the necessary metadata **COMPLETE**

 ​
 Jayden Wang: